acestream/ace-network-docs/docs/library/finances.md

 ==TODO: english version==

-Ace DeFi - экосистема децентрализованных финансовых сервисов и услуг [DAO Ace Stream][3], работающих на основе смарт-контрактов, с открытым исходным кодом.
+Ace DeFi is an ecosystem of decentraliіed financial services and amenities [DAO Ace Stream] [3], which operate on the basis of smart contracts with open source.

-Программы Ace DeFi:
+Ace DeFi programs:

-- [Ace Deposit][1] - начисление процентов на депозит
+- [Ace Deposit][1] - charging interest on a deposit
-- [Ace Assets][2] - участие в долевом распределении криптоактивов DAO Ace Stream
+- [Ace Assets][2] - participation in the percentage distribution of DAO Ace Stream cryptoassets

 [1]: ../services/ace-deposit.md
 [2]: ../services/ace-asset.md